Choose your upgrade journey from Skype for Business to Teams

 Administrators manage their transition to Teams using the concept of mode, which is a property of TeamsUpgradePolicy.
 A user that has been migrated to Teams as described above is in "TeamsOnly" mode.
 For an organization that is migrating to Teams, the ultimate goal is to move all users to TeamsOnly mode.

 There are two methods for migrating an existing organization with Skype for Business (whether online or on-premises) to Teams:

 Overlapping capabilities method (using Islands mode): Users in an existing Skype for Business organization are introduced to Teams so that they can use both clients side by side during a transitional phase.
 During this period, most--but not all--functionality of Teams is available to them.
 The mode for this configuration is referred to as Islands, and this is the default mode for any existing organization with Skype for Business.
 Once the organization is ready, the administrator moves the users to TeamsOnly mode.

 Select capabilities method (using one or more of the Skype for Business modes): The administrator manages the transition (from Skype for Business to Teams) of chat, calling, and meeting scheduling functionality for users in their organization.
 Each of these functions is available either in Skype for Business or Teams, but not both.
 Administrators use TeamsUpgradePolicy to control when to shift this functionality to Teams for their users.
-Users who are not yet in TeamsOnly mode continue to use Skype for Business for chat and calling, and the two sets of users can communicate via interop functionality.
+Users who aren't yet in TeamsOnly mode continue to use Skype for Business for chat and calling, and the two sets of users can communicate via interop functionality.
 Administrators manage the transition by progressively migrating more users into TeamsOnly mode.